J

 Map Loading

 Indoor maps can be large.
-The app implements:
+Best practices include:

 • Progressive loading